 If you are a loyal Grey’s Anatomy follower like me, you must have been grieving after the last episode.
 I think all of us fans were screaming a collective, “SAY IT ISN’T SO!”
 How could they kill off McDreamy?
 Whose McDreamy eyes am I supposed to look at now that he is gone?
 (I really hope my husband isn’t reading this post!)
 Fortunately, I love all the characters and the writing, so I’ll continue to watch…but under protest.

 The next step is to add the flour and salt to the yeast mixture.
 I recommend adding a half cup shy of the total.
 Stir to blend, adding enough of the remaining flour, if needed, until the desired dough consistency is achieved.
 I made this recipe twice.
 The first time, I had to add a little extra water because I used the entire flour amount right off the bat.
 The resulting dough was too dry.
 The second time, my dough was too wet, even after using the full amount of flour.
 I had to add more flour to firm up the dough.
-In either case, the desired end consistency should be wet and sticky, yet stretches when pulled.
+In either case, the desired end consistency should be wet and sticky yet stretch when pulled.

 Once mixed the dough is allowed to rest in a warm spot for at least 2 and up to 5 hours.
 The longer the dough is allowed to proof, the better the flavor.
 After this first rise, the dough is shaped and allowed to rest for 40 additional minutes.
-At this point, it is slashed on top, dusted with flour.
-The loaf is then baked on a parchment paper lined baking stone or sheet pan over a steaming tray.
+At this point, it is slashed on top, and dusted with flour.
+The loaf is then baked on a parchment paper-lined baking stone or sheet pan over a steaming tray.
 When the bread comes out of the oven it looks like this!
 Yum!

 I am not really a masterful bread baker, but this is the result I get using this recipe.
 The picture above was my second batch.
 How good does that look?
-Makes you want to run into the kitchen and whip up a batch doesn’t it?
+Makes you want to run into the kitchen and whip up a batch, doesn’t it?
 Go right now!
 And have fun!

 Recommended supplies: